oblio360/hearthstone-blog/_posts/2015-10-15-hearthcraft-classic-neutral-legendaries.md

 <img alt="King Mukla" src="/images/common/king-mukla.png" style="float:right;">

-And unlikely contender for the list, I admit, Mukla can fit some very interesting niches.
+An unlikely contender for the list, I admit, Mukla can fit some very interesting niches.
 He's been used successfully as part of Face Hunter decks (Mukla is a beast, literally) and Aggro Paladin ([Divine Favor](http://hearthstone.gamepedia.com/Divine_Favor) can draw more cards of off the bananas you give your opponent).